 Report terminations that were incurred in calendar year 20XX and reported before July 1, 20XX+1.
 However, exclude rescinded policies (e.g., 10-day free look exercises) from the data submission.

-For any reporting calendar year, the data call will occur during July during the second quarter, and data is to be submitted according to the requirements of the Valuation Manual in effect during that calendar year.
+For any reporting calendar year, the data call will occur during July of that reporting calendar year, and data is to be submitted according to the requirements of the Valuation Manual in effect during that calendar year.
 For the 2022 reporting calendar year, the requirements of the 2022 Valuation Manual will be used for both the 2020 and 2021 observation years.
 Data submissions must be made by Sept.
 30 of the reporting calendar year.
 Corrections of data submissions must be completed by Dec.
 31 of the reporting calendar year.

 4. State the reason for the proposed amendment?
 (You may do this through an attachment.)